Get-It-Done-403/Get-It-Done/README.md

 # Run the app
 $ npm start
 ```
-Note on testing: It is likely that current test will fail depending on the data stored in the database.
-If there are changes to the data base, the tests will need to be updates to match existing data in the database.
+**Note on testing:** It is likely that current test will fail depending on entries on the database.
+If there are changes to the data base entries, the tests will need to be updates to match existing data in the database.
+Our testing uses ```RestTemplate```.

 ### Run the system